ivanhofer/sveltekit-typescript-showcase/README.md

 ##### example

-Typing the id of your DB model as a `string` is probably not wrong becaus from a technical perspective they are `strings`.
+Typing ids of your DB model as a `string` is probably not wrong because from a technical perspective they are `strings`.
 But it is also a `string` for other models of your DB.

 ```ts
 interface Product {